LumingSun/ML4DB-paper-list/README.md

 * Dynamic Configuration Tuning of Working Database Management Systems (LifeTech 2020)
 * Adaptive Multi-Model Reinforcement Learning for Online Database Tuning (EDBT 2021)
 * An inquiry into machine learning-based automatic configuration tuning services on real-world database management systems (VLDB 2021)
+* The Case for NLP-Enhanced Database Tuning: Towards Tuning Tools that "Read the Manual" (VLDB 2021)
+* CGPTuner: a Contextual Gaussian Process Bandit Approach for the Automatic Tuning of IT Configurations Under Varying Workload Conditions (VLDB 2021)
 ### Physical Design
 #### Learned structure
 * Stacked Filters: Learning to Filter by Structure (VLDB 2021)